 Brunei: Country and Foreign Investment

-The employer must have a quota license from the Labour Department and needs an approval letter from the work pass section of the Immigration and National Registration Department.
-The worker should have a valid passport/travel document recognised by the Brunei Director of Immigration and National Registration.
-The passport must have a validity of 6 months before entering the country.
+The employer must have a quota licence from the Labour Department and needs an approval letter from the work pass section of the Immigration and National Registration Department.
+The worker should have a valid passport/travel document recognised by the Brunei director of immigration and national registration.
+The passport must have a validity of at least 6 months before entering the country.